Fire and rescue services

 Zika virus is widespread in El Salvador.

 Read the Australian Department of Health's Zika virus bulletin for advice on how to reduce your risk.
-If you're pregnant, the department recommends that you:
+If you're pregnant, the department recommends that you discuss travel plans with your doctor.

 To protect yourself from disease: